 The closest I thought I would come was when I saw Death Cab for Cutie frontman Ben Gibbard at the Fillmore cover Creeper Lagoon’s “Wonderful Love,” noting that they played a Noisepop show with the band many years ago.
 A ticket to this Gibbard show was my birthday present from my sister and my brother-in-law, and it felt like it was just for me.

 I interviewed Sharky for San Francisco Magazine, talking for nearly an hour about how the band got back together.
 It was his wife Naomi who pulled the strings behind the scenes before bringing it to him that everyone else was on board, and that they should do it for their kids.
-(I’m running the full interview of this later today or tomorrow).
+You can read a fuller version of the interview here.

 Yesterday was a marathon day.
 I was staying in the East Bay and had to get up about 7:30 in order to pack all my stuff so I could meet a friend for breakfast at 10 AM.
 I dropped my bags off at a random hotel in SF (tipping generously) so I could do things without lugging them around.
 I caught up with my friend and then headed over to the matinee show, getting in around 2 PM, during the second opening act.

 I went and caught up with a friend working for Noisepop and checked out the merch table.
 There were some really old tour shirts from the band, as well as a vinyl single of “Wonderful Love” and a dope poster for the show for sale.
 I caught Sharky for a brief second and got to say hello, the first time we met in person after getting to know each other pretty well due to the band’s message board and later social media.

 It was a beautiful thing seeing them take the stage for the first time in a decade and a half.
 Their kids, all pretty young, were front and center – many of them wearing the over-ear headphones to protect their hearing.
 Other people unrelated to the band brought their kids as well, and it was one of the more interesting crowds I’d ever been in.